 By selecting and implementing the right tooling, right training, and perhaps some organization change or external services, the management and monitoring of these secured OT environments can be deployed.

 This forms the Monitor step, enabling the adoption of new technologies and addressing new opportunities with confidence.

 Capgemini has the right combination of knowledge and experience to go through all these steps together with the clients.
-With the largest cybersecurity unit of The Netherlands (170 FTE), experience in a lot industries and the recent acquisition of Altran, Capgemini has everything it takes to help clients complete the entire OT cybersecurity process, from start to finish and to help manage the secured OT environment.
+With the largest cybersecurity unit of The Netherlands (170 FTE), experience in a lot industries and the recent creation of Capgemini Engineering, Capgemini has everything it takes to help clients complete the entire OT cybersecurity process, from start to finish and to help manage the secured OT environment.